 Recommended by a colleague for its seafood, this reasonably priced family restaurant is quite handy if you’re staying at the Hotel Leon D’Oro.
 The Neapolitan style pizza is supposed to be good too.

-Everything I had (Cavatelli ai Frutti di Mare and char-grilled baby squid) which were both fine (B).
+Everything I had (Cavatelli ai Frutti di Mare and char-grilled baby squid) was fine (B).
 The cooking is simple and the portions are generous which is all you want most of the time.

 I couldn’t manage the house white though (C-) and.I felt the replacement bottle of Fiano (B) was a bit expensive at around €20.
 Maybe check the price before ordering bottles.
 A good place all in all.